nautobot/nautobot/nautobot/docs/development/core/best-practices.md

 - For exceptions such as `DeviceFilterSet.has_primary_ip` where it checks for both `Device.primary_ip4` OR `Device.primary_ip6`, method filters may still be necessary, however, they would be **the exception and not the norm.**
 - The good news is that in the core there are not that many of these filter methods defined, but we also don’t want to see them continue to proliferate.

-## Using NautobotUIViewSet for Plugin Development
+## Using NautobotUIViewSet for App Development

 +++ 1.4.0
-    Using `NautobotUIViewSet` for [plugin development](../apps/api/views/nautobotuiviewset.md) is strongly recommended.
+    Using `NautobotUIViewSet` for [App development](../apps/api/views/nautobotuiviewset.md) is strongly recommended.